Article last updated on the 18th of May 2020.

 Azure Storage is also required for this feature to work.
-What type of Azure storage is right for your company can be very difficult to determine beforehand since it can depend on many factors, such as number of sites.
+What type of Azure storage is right for your company can be difficult to determine beforehand since it can depend on many factors, such as number of sites.
 The standard selection in Azure works for most purposes, however WorkPoint Support is able to help in this regard.

 To configure the Audit Log settings, go to the WorkPoint 365 Administration and click the “Audit Log” button in the menu to the left.
 Follow these steps: